shedcollective/shed-code-style/js/README.md

 # JavaScript

-We use js-hint to lint JS.
+We use js-hint to lint JS and have adopted the AirBnb Code style (with some additions).

-> @todo - expand on this

 ## Installing the linter